cthogg/commander-pages/README.md

 `yarn create-commander-page`
 3. add `.cache` and `public` to the repo's `.gitignore` file
 4. Check if correctly installed with `yarn gatsby develop`
+5. Edit the page by editing `src/pages/markdown/index.md`

+## Roadmap
+- edit the gatsby theme `index.md` file
+- deploy using the `netlify cli`

 ## Tutorials i used when creating this
 https://docs.npmjs.com/creating-and-publishing-scoped-public-packages